 Tennis Coach Jobs in USA with Visa Sponsorship

 Tennis coaches can secure visa sponsorship through tennis academies, country clubs, and university athletic programs.
-The H-1B requires a bachelor's degree in sports science, kinesiology, or related field, while O-1 visas suit internationally recognized coaches with tournament victories or professional player development credentials.
+The H-1B visa requires a bachelor's degree in sports science, kinesiology, or related field, while O-1 visas suit internationally recognized coaches with tournament victories or professional player development credentials.
 For detailed occupation requirements, see the O*NET profile.

 See All Tennis Coach Jobs